 - Forward marketing beef agreements, connecting producer, rearer and finisher with marginal prices to allow profitability, build incentives to share risks and gains throughout the production line till processing.

 I have considered the relevance of all factors and there is an opportunity for a beef finisher to provide to order with a dairy farmer and a contracted calf rearer.
 Building relationship with incentives along the production line, the calf to be sold at a margin price to the calf rearer at 10 days old, the calf rearer to sell onto the beef finisher at agreed marginal price at agreed weight.
 Below or under weight the price will differ, this embeds management procedures throughout till finishing.
-At finishing every share holder will receive a percentage of the carcase.
+At finishing every share holder will receive a percentage of the carcass.

 I believe zero bobby farm systems are achievable with careful thought and planning into genetics, a focus towards building relationships.
 However there may still be a small percentage of bobby calves amongst our country.

-“An increasing proportion of our beef is coming from the dairy industry and there is a growing demand coming from Asia where beef is prepared and consumed in ways that are different to our traditional markets,” Nicola schreurs – Massey University.
+“An increasing proportion of our beef is coming from the dairy industry and there is a growing demand coming from Asia where beef is prepared and consumed in ways that are different to our traditional markets,” Nicola Schreurs – Massey University.

 - A mutual support platform, engaging individual dairy and beef interests.